Are you in the middle of paying down debt? Great job! Starting is the hardest part.

-Find out the approximate costs for hotel, transportation, sightseeing excursions, and food.
+Determine the approximate costs for hotels, transportation, sightseeing excursions, and food.
 And don’t forget about ‘spending money’.
-That will give you a rough idea of how much you need to save.

 If you’ve already got a firm idea of when you’d like to go (next summer!), then you know how long you have until then, and you can break up the cost into a monthly savings goal ($50 a month for 12 months, or $600).

-If you’re not sure when you’ll take the vacation while paying down debt, ask yourself how much you can realistically afford to save.
+If you’re not sure when you’ll take the vacation, ask yourself how much you can realistically afford to save.
 And then put away that amount of money each month.